-Oracle Federal Financials (Oracle) and Discoverer
+Oracle Federal Financials (Oracle) Discoverer and OneStream

 Oracle Managed Cloud Services operates Oracle R12 and Oracle 11g database in a Linux operating system environment.
 Oracle uses a two-tier web-based infrastructure with a front-end Internet user interface and a database residing on the secure network.
-The application accesses the database Internet Protocol (IP) to the IP on a specified port that was defined in the Access Control List.
+The application accesses the database Internet Protocol (IP) address to the IP address on a specified port that is defined in the Access Control List.
 Only select IP addresses that are defined in the Access Control List are permitted to connect to the database IP.
 Internet access is via a 128-bit Transport Layer Security (TLS) encrypted connection.
 The application is compliant with Section 508 of the Rehabilitation Act Amendment for 1998 for Americans with Disabilities (ADA).
 Functions of Oracle include budget execution, general ledger, purchasing, accounts payable, accounts receivable, project accounting, fixed assets, and manufacturing.
 ARC also uses a report writer package called Discoverer that provides users with the ability to create their own ad hoc reports for query purposes.
 Discoverer is an intuitive ad-hoc query, reporting, analysis, and Web-publishing tool that empowers business users at all levels of the organization to gain immediate access to the Oracle operational database.
 The information from Discoverer is obtained directly from the Oracle tables.
+OneStream is a corporate performance management tool hosted by the Microsoft Azure Government cloud environment.
+OneStream's go-live date was December 1, 2017 and is currently being used in parallel to regular processes for one Customer Agency.
+OneStream is configured to consolidate financial data and automate workflows for financial reconciliations and financial reporting processes.